 Home audio is getting smarter.
 Companies like Sonos are transforming the way we listen to music in the home with multi-room speakers like the Sonos One, and home theater companies are making their products smarter with digital assistants and intelligent audio tech like Dolby Atmos.

-One company that quickly adopted the smart home theater trend is Polk Audio, with products the Polk Audio Command Bar, reviewed here.
+One company that quickly adopted the smart home theater trend is Polk Audio, with products like the Polk Audio Command Bar, reviewed here.

 As you might be able to tell based on the soundbar’s design, the Command Bar comes with Alexa built right into it making it unquestionably smart.
 It’s also relatively inexpensive too, coming in at $250 (£249, AU$649), and it comes with a subwoofer.